-- (a) the primary purpose of effective student assessment, evaluation and reporting is to support student learning; - (b) the primary responsibility for an individual student's assessment, evaluation and reporting resides with the teacher; - teachers have the right and responsibility to have major roles in the determination of student assessment, evaluation and reporting goals, policies, and procedures at all levels of the school system; - (d) effective assessment and evaluation: - (i) supports multiple and varied opportunities for students to demonstrate the learning outcomes being assessed with no single form, method, or approach to assessment in isolation is an adequate measure of student learning; - (ii) involves students in the assessment process in order to facilitate student selfassessment; - (iii) recognizes students' rights to privacy and confidentiality when reporting assessment and evaluation results;
+- (a) the primary purpose of effective student assessment, evaluation and reporting is to support student learning; - (b) the primary responsibility for an individual student's assessment, evaluation and reporting resides with the teacher; - (c) teachers have the right and responsibility to have major roles in the determination of student assessment, evaluation and reporting goals, policies, and procedures at all levels of the school system; - (d) assessment and evaluation: - (i) supports opportunities for students to demonstrate the learning outcomes being assessed through multiple and varied approaches to assessment, both formative and summative; - (ii) engages students in the assessment process; - (iii) facilitates student self-assessment, and its relevance to their own learning; - (iv) recognizes students' rights to privacy and confidentiality when reporting assessment and evaluation results;

-- (iv) provides appropriate, timely, and meaningful feedback to students about their learning; - (V) is planned in relation to its purpose and is in alignment with the curriculum and instruction; - (vi) is based on the most recent demonstration of achievement towards the learning outcomes; and - (vii) takes into account factors such as learning style, age, gender, culture, language, socio-economic status and other forms of diversity; - (e) effective assessment, evaluation and reporting programs make students aware of: - (i) the methods and purposes of student assessment, evaluation and reporting; - (ii) the manner in which the results will be communicated and used; and - (iii) a process for appealing evaluative decisions. - (f) effective assessment, evaluation and reporting involves ongoing communication with parents or guardians in a clear, timely and meaningful manner regarding student performance and progress.
+- (v) provides appropriate, timely, and meaningful feedback to students about their learning; - (vi) is planned in relation to its purpose and is in alignment with the curriculum and instruction; - (vii) is based on the most recent demonstration of achievement towards the learning outcomes; and - (viii) accounts for factors such as age, gender, culture, language, socio-economic status and other forms of diversity. - (e) effective assessment, evaluation and reporting programs make students aware of: - (i) the methods and purposes of student assessment, evaluation and reporting; - (ii) the manner in which the results will be communicated and used; and - (iii) a process for appealing evaluative decisions. - (f) effective assessment, evaluation and reporting involves ongoing communication with students, parents or guardians in a clear, timely and meaningful manner regarding student performance and progress.